 The Black and white colobus monkeys locally referred to as engeye.
 It lacks thumbs and is very vulnerable to falling especially when making long jumps.
 It little ones are born white but change color as they grow.

 Africa is a very large continent which implies that all year round holidaymakers can have some where to go and enjoy a safari.
 When it comes to analyzing the continent’s safari destinations, we can best group them into two that is southern Africa and eastern Africa.
 The continent experience two climate seasons – the dry season and the wet season.

-Best time to primate watching in East Africa: this includes Uganda, Kenya, Rwanda and Tanzania.
+This includes Uganda, Kenya, Rwanda and Tanzania.
 Although they can be visited all year round, its best recommend during the dry season that begins in mid June to the month of October.
 The weather is sunny, parks are dry and wildlife views are excellent.
 The rainy seasons should be avoided especially when going primate watching as the forest trails are very slippery and muddy while the amount of rainfall received in the primate destinations is high.
 The short rains come in November (although it is still ideal for taking safaris), then in March, April and May the long rains start.

-Other African destinations: Ethiopia can be visited all year round but June to September there are some rains.
+Ethiopia can be visited all year round but June to September there are some rains.
 Namibia being a desert like country, the rains are mainly experienced in March with the rest of the year being dry.
 In Zimbabwe, the month of May is transitional with wet and dry season weather elements.
 June is the most pleasant month for safari although it can be visited all year round.
 Botswana’s Okavango Delta, Moremi as well as Chobe are among most popular parks.
 The best time to visit them is during the dry season starting May to September.
 Ghana can be visited all year round, however, receives some light rainfall starting September through October.